joe-bollinger/python-projects/tip_calculator/README.md

 ## How to run the calculator

-1. Clone the app from the repository "git clone https://github.com/joe-bollinger/python-projects/tree/main/tip_calculator".
+1. Clone the app from the repository by typing: "git clone https://github.com/joe-bollinger/python-projects/tree/main/tip_calculator" in the command line.
-2. Traverse to the tip calculator file.
+2. Traverse to the tip_calculator.py file.
 3. Run the calculator by clicking the run button in the code editor or by typing the "python3 tip_calculator.py" in the terminal.
-4. Answer the questions provided by the tip calculator, entering numbers only (i.e. an integer such as 12 or a float such as 45.67)
+4. Answer the questions provided by the tip calculator, entering numbers only (i.e. an integer such as 12 or a float such as 45.67).
-5. Upon completion the user will be given the amount that should be paid by each person
+5. Upon completion the user will be given the amount that should be paid by each person.